Monday, December 30, 2024

 Must read more from time to time

-write to Charlotte Alter at [email protected].
+write to Charlotte Alter at charlotte.alter@time.com.